-The investment fund specializing in wine has been in existence since 1989.
+The investment fund specializing in wine has existed since 1989.
 It was founded at the time under the name "Wine Trust of Australia" (WTA) with the aim of holding shares in wine companies, especially in the well-known Australian wine multinational Hardy (today Accolade Wines

 ).
 Since 1996 he has been listed on the ASX (Australian Stock Exchange) as the "Australian Wine & Horticultural Fund" (AWHF).
 In April 2000, shareholders approved the AWHF to be renamed IWIF (International Wine Investment Fund).
 Since then, investments have been made in over 16 different wine companies, of which over 80% in Australia